 Even if the other driver’s insurance company agrees to fully repair your truck, they may not agree to pay all of your other losses.
 The biggest loss you may have as an owner operator is the loss of income while your truck is being repaired.
 With today’s delayed parts, repair times are longer and it’s easy to get upside-down financially.

 Facing the fallout of a not-at-fault trucking accident and the related insurance claim can be challenging.
+If you’re an owner-operator, this process can feel even more overwhelming.
 Here are five important things you need to know to navigate the process and get your finances back on track:

 1. Document Everything: